CreativeWolfies/akyanet-research/akyanet.md

 As for the communes, it is preferable that they are geographicaly near one another.
 Unions of communes are not limited in population.

-### Joining a district, Leaving a district, and the social contract
+### Joining a district, leaving a district, and the social contract

 You can join a district whenever you want.
 There are no prerequisites for joining a district.